 - low milk supply and increasing supply after illness

 - oversupply, plugged ducts, mastitis, thrush

-- pumping issues and return-to-work planning/troubleshooting
+- exclusive pumping, pumping issues and return-to-work planning/troubleshooting

 - Bottle feeding problems, bottle aversion, and bottle refusal (yes, for formula feeding families too!)